afterpay/sdk-ios/README.md

 # Examples

 The [example project][example] demonstrates how to include an Afterpay payment flow web experience.
+This project is powered by the [example server][example-server] which shows a simple example of integration with the Afterpay API.

 # Building